 Of all the reasons to enroll in Medicare coverage, making health care more affordable is perhaps the biggest for millions of beneficiaries.
 One of the benefits found in Medicare Advantage plans is a maximum-out-of-pocket (MOOP) limit, but is there anything similar that will help with out-of-pocket costs for Medicare Part D?

 If you have a Medicare Part D plan, you do have a special MOOP limit, called the TrOOP, short for True Out-of-Pocket limit.
-Each Medicare Part D plan has a TrOOP limit that is there to regulate the amount of out-of-pocket costs you have through your drug plan in a year.
-Once you’ve reached your TrOOP limit, you’ll exit the “donut hole” and enter catastrophic coverage.
+Each TrOOP Medicare Part D limit is there to regulate the amount of out-of-pocket costs you have through your drug plan in a year.
+Once you’ve reached your TrOOP Part D limit, you’ll exit the “donut hole” and enter catastrophic coverage.
 This means Medicare and your plan will start covering most of your out-of-pocket costs for applicable prescriptions.

 The Part D Coverage Gap, aka the Donut Hole